 We screen all incoming campers for head lice when they arrive, even if they’ve recently been screened elsewhere.
 Lice are more common than you may think, and they affect everyone.
 A specialty lice treatment company handles lice screening and treatment for LLYC.
 If lice or nits are found, this company will treat campers on-site for $250.
 Treatment is fully guaranteed.
 Should you choose not to have your child treated on-site, we will require you to remove your child from camp to receive treatment.
 Your camper can then return to camp the following day, be rechecked and admitted to camp.
 We are sorry for any inconvenience that this may cause you or your family, but we trust you understand the seriousness of this issue and its effect on the LLYC community.

 Closing Days happen on Saturday.
 Check-out begins at 8:00 a.m. and should conclude by 11:00 a.m.
 Please plan on arriving between 8 and 10 a.m.
 After you find your camper(s) and load up their luggage, you will have a chance to hang out for a bit, grab some brunch from our Ranch House, visit with counselors and leadership staff, check out the session video, and shop at our camp store if desired.
-Also, make sure to grab your Camper Highlights Card from their counselors.
+Make sure to grab your Camper Highlights Card from your camper’s counselors, and don’t forget to pick up your meds from the healthcare staff before you leave!
 When you’re ready (we know it’s hard!), give lots of hugs to your camp friends, and say “see you soon!”

 As a new feature, we will have a brief, optional Closing Day message from one of our directors for parents, staff, and families to attend on Closing Day.
 This will happen at 9:00 a.m. for Singing Hills and 10:00 a.m. for Echo Valley.
 It will be a quick opportunity to hear a few session highlights and our hopes for campers as they are headed home.